mok0/covid19-data-denmark/README.md

 ### private_testing.csv

-This file contains data from private testing facilities.
+This file contains data from private testing providers, extracted from a PDF file published by SSI on weekdays.
 It is not known how many of these patients also have been tested in the public testing system.
 Indeed it is quite likely that patients with positive antigen test have their results confirmed by taking a test in the public system, which is free.
+Therefore, the data in this table cannot be added to the data in the file `covid19-data-denmark.csv`.

 - `day`: days since Monday 2020-02-24, the first day of the week where the first COVID-19 cases were first recorded in Denmark.